Email helper

 Helper for sending emails, with the option of sending simple plain text messages, or more complex messages (HTML and text format, attachments).

-It is strongly recommended to use the classic operation (not the static methods), as this allows you to configure mailings.
+It is strongly recommended to use the object-oriented methods (rather than the static methods), as this allows you to configure mailings.
 For example, you can disable mailings when you deploy your site on a test server; or restrict mailings to some domains.

 This static method makes it easy to send an email with plain text content.